terramate-io/terramate/docs/cli/cmdline/run-graph.md

 ---
-title: terramate run-graph - Command
+title: terramate experimental run-graph - Command
-description: With the terramate run-graph command you can print a graph describing the order of execution of your stacks.
+description: Debug the order of execution by creating a dot graph using the `terramate experimental run-graph` command.
 ---

 # Run Graph